ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.83

+- Updated Craft Cost recipes
+- Added Warning about future LibHistoire changes

+## ChangeLog 3.7.82

+- Fix for: LibGuildStore.lua:162: attempt to index a nil value

+## ChangeLog 3.7.81

+- Fix for: Iterators_Listings.lua:543: attempt to index a nil value

 ## ChangeLog 3.7.80

 - Update saved variables and remove old unused MM 2.x variables